MathManuelHinz/chrono/documentation/chrono-tutorial.md

 ]
 ```

-Your Schedule can by n-weekly, and once you generate a day in chrono it will be populated according to your schedule.
+Your Schedule can by n-weekly, and once you generate a day in Chrono it will be populated according to your schedule.

 ## Basic commands

-Now that chrono is both setup and installed, run ```python chrono.py``` or ```chrono``` (depending on your setup) to open chrono!
+Now that Chrono is both set up and installed, run ```python chrono.py``` to open it!

 ### Syntax